 The Alimony Calculator can give you a rough estimate of what to expect, however, West Virginia does not have an alimony formula and no one can give you an exact figure.

 There are many more factors (see below) that can affect the decision of a West Virginia Family Judge.
 To get a more accurate idea of the alimony you may expect to receive or pay as part of a divorce, please see a reputable Attorney such as the Attorneys at the Law Offices G. Wayne Van Bibber & Associates.
-We have offices conveniently located in Charleston and Hurricane, West Virginia and serve all surrounding areas.
+We are conveniently located in Hurricane, West Virginia and serve all surrounding areas.